nks20591/README/README.md

 ## Motivation
 Ethereum Foundation responded to DAO debacle in the worst way possible.
 Special interests controlling the Foundation are ramming through DAO bailout hardfork against principled opposition of a significant economic minority of Ethereum stakeholders.
 According to (diligently hidden, pro-fork) coin vote on [Carbonvote](http://carbonvote.com/), 17% of ETH holders oppose this hardfork.
 Also, about 22% of Ethereum miners voted against the previous 'DAO softfork' and would logically oppose hardfork as well.
 Such a significant minority of stakeholders should not be silenced or intimidated into submission - they should be given a clear choice.

 If we want to continue to move forward and guarantee survival of the original Ethereum vision, we must fork Ethereum.
-This will lay the foundation to build secure decentralized applications that are actually censorship resistent.
+This will lay the foundation to build secure decentralized applications that are actually censorship resistant.

 More: https://github.com/ethereumclassic/freeworldcomputer-project

 ## Goals

-The main goal of the projet is to ensure survival of the original Ethereum blockchain.
+The main goal of the project is to ensure survival of the original Ethereum blockchain.
 We will strive to provide alternative for people who strongly disagree with DAO bailout and the direction Ethereum Foundation is taking their project.
 Anyone opting to remain on the original chain should have such opportunity.

 ## Plan